philipptrenz/cgcall/README.md

 * cmd=string  _command to check if the call should be taken; the wildcard # will be replaced with the calling phone number; should return a "1" as first char, if you want to take the call._
 * am=string   _aftermath: command to be executed after call ends.
 Will be called with two parameters: $1 = Phone number $2 = recorded file name_

-Hint: Audio files can be converted via `ffmpeg -i inputfile -ac 1 -ar 22000 -acodec pcm_s16le output.wav`
+Hint: Audio files can be converted via `ffmpeg -i inputaudio -ac 1 -ar 22000 -acodec pcm_s16le output.wav`

 **A sample configuration can be found in cgcall-sample.cfg**